NREL/bifacial_radiance/README.md

 ## Contributing

 We need your help to make bifacial_radiance a great tool!
 Please see the [Contributing page](https://bifacial-radiance.readthedocs.io/en/stable/contributing.html) for more on how you can contribute.
-The long-term success of pvlib-python requires substantial community support.
+The long-term success of bifacial_radiance requires substantial community support.

 ## License